soabase/soabase-halva/halva/src/main/java/io/soabase/halva/caseclass/README.md

 **Case Objects**

-Case objects are created just like case classes expect you use the `@CaseObject` annotation instead.
+Case objects are created just like case classes except you use the `@CaseObject` annotation instead.
 Additionally, case objects cannot contain any *case class field*s.
 The generated class is a singleton and the annotation processor generates a public static final field that has the singleton instance.
 Becauase a static instance is generated, any declared methods must have a default implementation.
 E.g.

 ```java
 @CaseObject